Henry Jackson (triple jumper)

 Henry Jackson (born 25 October 1947) is a Jamaican athlete.
 He competed in the men's long jump and the men's triple jump at the 1972 Summer Olympics.

 Jackson was an All-American jumper for the USC Trojans track and field team, finishing runner-up in the triple jump at the 1972 NCAA Indoor Track and Field Championships.
+Before USC, he competed for Mesa Community College and Western Kentucky University.